 Henry David Thoreau, American author and philosopher from the 1800's said "What you get from achieving your goals is not as important as what you become from achieving your goals".

 So it's clear that people thinking about goals is certainly no new thing.
-There are many more examples out there.

 After studying the work of Aristotle, Locke began scientifically researching the impact that goals or purpose can have on your actions and results.